 Approval Process for Event Sponsorships

-*Any event recommended for approval by the Grants Committee must support the mission and vision of MassCUE and must be open to all.
+*Any event recommended for approval by the Grants Committee must support the mission and vision of MassCUE and must be free and open to all.

 - Notification of the Masscue Sponsorships will be sent out in April for the following fiscal year(July to July)